ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 ## pip

-- `pip` is a commandline tool used to install Python packages from PyPI
+- `pip` is a command-line tool used to install Python packages from PyPI.
-  - (also from other Python repositories, sometimes)
+  - (Also from other Python repositories, sometimes.)
 - `pip` itself is hosted on PyPI: <https://pypi.org/project/pip/>
   - so you can `pip install --upgrade pip` when there are new `pip` releases on PyPI.